Franco-Greek defence agreement

+In March 2026, French President Emmanuel Macron announced that Greece would be one of the 7 European countries included under its nuclear protection umbrella, with a possibility of stationing French nuclear weapons there in future.
+During Emmanuel Macron’s visit to Athens, France and Greece renewed their Strategic Partnership Agreement in the field of defence and security.
+The agreement was extended for another five years.
+A key element remains the clause on mutual assistance in the event of a threat to either party’s sovereignty.

 Mutual defence clause

 Article 2 of the agreement stipulates: "The Parties shall provide each other with assistance, with all appropriate means at their disposal, if necessary by the use of armed force, if they jointly find that an armed aggression is taking place against the territory of one of the two, in accordance with Article 51 of the Charter of the United Nations".

 In October 2021, the French Ministry of Defence later issued a statement saying the agreement does not cover Exclusive Economic Zones (EEZs).
 They cited that, per the UN Convention on the Law of the Sea (of which both Greece and France are signatories), the EEZ is not part of the territory of a State.

 Atlantic Council, an American think tank in the field of international affairs, noted that "Article Two of their treaty looks much like NATO's Article Five".

 Defence procurement

 In addition to the alliance, Greece also announced the purchase of three frigates and three corvettes with an option to purchase a fourth of each at a later date.
 Delivery of them is slated to begin in 2024.